 24. Question: When a patient is diagnosed with COVID-19, we understand that signs and symptoms are not manifestations and would not be separately coded.
-We also understand that Guideline I.C.18.b. states that "signs or symptoms that are associated routinely with a disease process should not be assigned as additional codes, unless otherwise instructed by the classification."
+We also understand that Guideline I.C.18.b. states that "signs or symptoms that are routinely associated with a disease process should not be assigned as additional codes, unless otherwise instructed by the classification."
 When a patient diagnosed with COVID-19 presents with both respiratory signs/symptoms (e.g. shortness of breath, cough) and non-respiratory signs/symptoms (e.g. gastrointestinal problems, dermatologic or venous sufficiency issues), may the non-respiratory signs/symptoms/conditions be coded separately since they are not routinely associated with COVID-19?
-(4/28/2020)
+(4/28/2020; revised 8/25/21)

-Answer: Because COVID-19 is primarily a respiratory condition, any other signs/symptoms would be coded separately unless another definitive diagnosis has been established for the other signs or symptoms.
+Answer: People infected with COVID-19 may vary from being asymptomatic to having a range of symptoms and severity.
+Therefore, for coding purposes, signs and symptoms associated with COVID-19 may be coded separately, unless the signs or symptoms are routinely associated with a manifestation.
+For example, cough would not be coded separately if the patient has pneumonia due to COVID-19, as cough is a symptom of pneumonia.
+The additional coding of signs or symptoms not explained by the manifestations would provide additional information on the severity of the disease.
+Because COVID-19 is primarily a respiratory condition, any other signs/symptoms would be coded separately unless another definitive diagnosis has been established for the other signs or symptoms.
 This is supported by Guideline IC.18.b, "Codes for signs and symptoms may be reported in addition to a related definitive diagnosis when the sign or symptom is not routinely associated with that diagnosis."